Biafra: Legacy

 The international humanitarian organisation Médecins Sans Frontières originated in response to the suffering in Biafra.
 During the crisis, French medical volunteers, in addition to Biafran health workers and hospitals, were subjected to attacks by the Nigerian army and witnessed civilians being murdered and starved by the blockading forces.
 French doctor Bernard Kouchner also witnessed these events, particularly the huge number of starving children, and, when he returned to France, he publicly criticised the Nigerian government and the Red Cross for their seemingly complicit behaviour.
 With the help of other French doctors, Kouchner put Biafra in the media spotlight and called for an international response to the situation.
 These doctors, led by Kouchner, concluded that a new aid organisation was needed that would ignore political/religious boundaries and prioritise the welfare of victims.

 In their study Smallpox and its Eradication, Fenner and colleagues describe how vaccine supply shortages during the Biafra smallpox campaign led to the development of the focal vaccination technique, later adopted worldwide by the World Health Organization of the United Nations, which led to the early and cost-effective interruption of smallpox transmission in West Africa and elsewhere.

 In 2010, researchers from Karolinska Institutet in Sweden and University of Nigeria at Nsukka showed that Igbos born in Biafra during the years of the famine were of higher risk of suffering from obesity, hypertension and impaired glucose metabolism compared to controls born a short period after the famine had ended in the early 1970s.
 The findings are in line with the developmental origin of health and disease hypothesis suggesting that malnutrition in early life is a predisposing factor for cardiovascular diseases and diabetes later in life.

 A 2017 paper found that Biafran "women exposed to the war in their growing years exhibit reduced adult stature, increased likelihood of being overweight, earlier age at first birth, and lower educational attainment.
-Exposure to a primary education program mitigates impacts of war exposure on education.
+Exposure to a primary education program mitigates the impacts of war exposure on education.
 War-exposed men marry later and have fewer children.
 War exposure of mothers (but not fathers) has adverse impacts on child growth, survival, and education.
-Impacts vary with age of exposure.
+Impacts vary with the age of exposure.
 For mother and child health, the largest impacts stem from adolescent exposure."